 - Subsidize service to high-cost areas and low-income customers

-While carriers aren’t required to pass this cost along to customers, many do anyway.
+While carriers aren’t required to pass this cost along to customers, many do anyway as a way to increase profits.

-The State Telecom Excise Tax Surcharge, sometimes called the Gross Receipts Tax Surcharge, is a monthly landline and cell phone tax.
-Carriers pass such surcharges onto consumers to minimize or recover their state and local tax burden.
+The gross receipts tax surcharge or the state telecom excise tax surcharge is a monthly tax on cell phone bills.
+Carriers pass surcharges onto consumers to minimize or recover their state and local tax burden.

-Consumers aren’t required to pay regulatory charges, but carriers often inflict these fees anyway.
+Consumers aren’t required to pay regulatory charges, but carriers often pass these fees onto consumers anyway.
 Essentially, carriers bill regulatory charges to cover the cost of complying with various government regulations.

 Many carriers charge administrative fees to cover the cost of maintaining phone service and connecting calls across wireless networks.
-Some also charge long-distance administrative charges to defray the cost of interstate and international calls.
+Some also charge long-distance administrative fees to defray the cost of interstate and international calls.
+Essentially, administrative charges can be anything the carrier wants to add to your bill.

 State and local taxes

-States, counties, and cities have the right to impose their own taxes on various wireless services.
-(Internet excluded.)
-If your locale charges taxes, you’ll find them laid out in your phone bill.
+States, counties, and cities have the right to impose their own taxes on various wireless services, excluding the internet excluded.
+If your locale charges taxes, you’ll find taxes on cell phone bills, including detailed tax amounts.